 Moving to Denver?
 When and How to Pack Your Pantry 05/03/2018In many homes, the kitchen is the most complex room to pack.
-Most areas, it's straightforward enough to bring in a bunch of boxes and put everything into them until the room is empty.
+Most spaces, it's straightforward enough to bring in a bunch of boxes and pack everything into them until the room is empty.
 The natural arrangement of the space makes it simple to pack things up.
-The kitchen, be that as it may, calls for a different process for every kind of item.
-Regardless if you have moved many times and have become a professional at wrapping glassware and putting paper between platters and mixing bowls, there is always that one burning question: What should you do about the food which is in your cupboard and refrigerator?
-It would be wasteful to trash, it is many times difficult to determine the best method to deal with these pantry leftovers.
-When to Pack Your Pantry Packing your pantry is only a fit idea a portion of the time.
-The most critical elements to think about are the length of the move, the safety of the food items, and the expiration dates.
-If you are only relocating a fairly short distance, you will be able to move all of the things that will transport nicely because there is very little delay or opportunity for spoilage.
-For interstate moves, however, take a look at expiration dates and only pack items with more than 6 months left.
-Non-glass spice jars and unopened containers can be packed but open packages and jars should be set to the side.
-You might also want to weigh in your mind the cost of moving inexpensive canned goods when added to a long distance move.
+The kitchen, be that as it may, calls for a special procedure for every sort of item.
+Regardless if you have moved lots of times and have become a professional at wrapping glassware and putting newsprint between platters and serving bowls, there is always that one pressing question: What should you do about the food which is in your cupboard and icebox?
+It would be wasteful to pitch, it is many times difficult to determine the best method to deal with these pantry leftovers.
+When to Pack Your Pantry Packing your pantry is only a sound idea a portion of the time.
+The most crucial aspects to ponder are the mileage from Point A to Point B, the safety of the food items, and the expiration dates.
+If you are only relocating a fairly short distance, you can move all of the things that will transport nicely because there is very little time that will lapse or danger of spoilage.
+For interstate moves, however, take a look at expiration dates and only pack items with more than six months remaining.
+Non-glass spice jars and closed containers can be packed but open canisters and jars should be set to the side.
+You might also want to think about the cost of moving low-priced canned goods when added to a long distance move.
 Packing a No-Spills Pantry Box Once you have set aside what you are going to take with you, start preparing your boxes.
-Plastic boxes with sealing lids are ideal for food transport because cans may be too cumbersome for cardboard and plastic will deter insect infestation.
-Keep your pantry box as tidy and snuggly packed as achievable to avert discovering a mess when you get to your destination in Denver.
-Put the heaviest items on the bottom and line up any squared-off or boxed items firmly against each other.
+Plastic boxes with sealing lids are wonderful for food transport because cans could be too cumbersome for cardboard and plastic will deter insect infestation.
+Keep your pantry box as tidy and snuggly packed as achievable to avert discovering a mess when you unpack in Denver.
+Put the bulkiest items on the bottom and line up any squared-off or boxed items tightly against each other.
 Use sealable bags and Tupperware to seal open containers of food or ingredients.
 You can even use dividers made of plastic or a cut-up cardboard box to to make sure everything is upright and secure.
 Mark the box as breakable so there is no confusion with your movers when they load it up.
-Provided only nonperishable containers are in your pantry box and all items are sealed, it should be okay to transport with the rest of the boxes, but it is certainly a good idea to double check with your moving company concerning what can and can’t be put in the moving van.
+Provided only nonperishable containers are in your pantry box and everything is sealed, it should be okay to transport with the rest of the boxes, but it’s certainly a good idea to double check with your moving company concerning what can and can’t be put in the moving van.
 What About the Fridge?
-The first detail to acknowledge is that foodstuffs in the fridge can and will go bad if they are not managed properly.
-Generally, refrigerator foods are only moved if the move entails fewer than a couple hours of driving.
-But, it's reasonable to not want to throw out a freezer full of food and any excess groceries on moving day, but you'll have to transport it in your own vehicle.
-Moving companies do not take perishables.
-To move your fridge foods, first, make sure the fridge and freezer at the new home are on and working properly.
-Then, it will be acceptable to pack up your refrigerator and freezer foods into a big cooler that is about half-filled with ice.
+The first detail to remember is that foodstuffs in the fridge can and will spoil if they are not taken care of properly.
+Usually, refrigerator foods are only moved if the move involves fewer than a couple hours of driving.
+But, it's logical to not want to throw out a freezer full of food and any remaining groceries on moving day, but you'll need to plan on moving them in your own vehicle.
+Moving companies do not take items that can go bad.
+To move your icebox foods, first, make sure the fridge and freezer at the destination are on and working.
+Then, it will be acceptable to pack up your items from the fridge and freezer into a big cooler that is about half-filled with ice.
 Transport the items over to the new house, load in the fridge, and relish in not having to go grocery shopping on moving day.
-Donating Your Pantry Goods Lastly, there is the question of what to do with the items you can't or do not choose to transport with you.
-There are numerous charities that will be joyous to accept the food that you don’t want and get it onto the plates of those who don’t have enough.
-Food donation is a critical variety of local charity, so no matter if you have a few boxes of dry pasta or an entire pantry full of non-perishables, consider donating what you do not need or cannot move to your new home.
+Donating Your Pantry Goods Lastly, there is the issue of what to do with the foodstuffs you can't or do not choose to move with you.
+There are numerous charities that will be joyous to take the extra food off your hands and get it onto the plates of those who don’t have enough.
+Food donation is a crucial type of local charity, so no matter if you have a few boxes of dry pasta or an entire pantry full of non-perishables, consider donating what you do not need or cannot move to your new home.
 A-1 Freeman Moving Group proudly takes part in Move for Hunger, a non-profit organization that works with moving companies to collect non-perishable food items, and deliver them to food banks across North America.
 Click here or on the picture above to learn more!
-Nearly everyone moving from house to house has things leftover in their pantry, even if you tried your hardest to cook up everything.
-Acknowledging when to pack, which items can be packed, and when to donate is an important part of the moving process.
-With the right amount of organization, you can get to your new residence in Denver with the maximum number of safely packed non-perishable food items and a good feeling having donated the extra to those who can benefit most from it.
+Nearly everyone moving from house to house has food remaining in their pantry, even if you did your best to cook up everything.
+Acknowledging when to pack, which items can be packed, and when to donate is an important element of the moving process.
+With the right approach, you can get to your new residence in Denver with the maximum number of safely packed non-perishable foodstuffs and a good feeling having donated the extra to those who can benefit most from it.